grimmier378/MyPaths/README.md

 Stopped Moving interruptions will attempt to restart if you start moving again or after a few seconds.
 This check happens after checking for sitting and rooted.

+## Sharing

+* You can Export your selected Path and the import code will be copied to clipboard.
+  * Exporting is found in the menubar
+* You can Import shared Paths by pasting the code into the field and clicking Import.

 ## Debug Mode

 You can enable Debug mode with